-The Required Steps that apply to students enrolled in high school who have a goal of "Complete school year promoted" or "Obtain High School Diploma" include:
+The Required Steps that apply to students enrolled in high school who have a goal of "Complete school year promoted with 10+ credits" or "Obtain high school degree" include:

-- □ Monitor attendance - o This should happen at whatever frequency attendance data is provided. - o If a student is in an alternative high school, the Coach should form a relationship with the student's Counselor (who typically work at much lower ratios than traditional schools) and request a regular update. - □ Monitor grades - o This should happen on whatever frequency data is provided (typically quarterly). - Some alternative schools offer grades on a biweekly basis. - ☐ Monitor student's transcript - o In February and July (for students on a semester schedule), and in December, March, and July (trimester schedule). - This ensures that Coaches are monitoring not just a student's grades but their cumulative credits, the Regents exam that they have completed, and which exams are still needed to graduate. - o For students with a GPA below 75, grades should be monitored ideally biweekly, if possible. - ☐ Speak to/meet with the guidance counselor/staff regarding young person's attendance or performance - The Coach should do this at least once per semester (or more if needed) to ensure the student is on-track for graduation and receiving the supports they need.
+- □ Monitor attendance - o This should happen at whatever frequency attendance data is provided. - If a student is in a traditional DOE high school, attendance data is currently provided twice a month. - o If a student is in a transfer high school, some provide biweekly data.
+The Coach should form a relationship with the student's Counselor (who typically work at much lower ratios than traditional schools) and request a regular update. - □ Monitor grades - o This should happen on whatever frequency data is provided (typically quarterly). - o Some transfer schools offer grades on a biweekly basis. - ☐ Monitor student's transcript - In February and July (for students on a semester schedule), and in December, March, and July (trimester schedule). - This ensures that Coaches are monitoring not just a student's grades but their cumulative credits, the Regents exam that they have completed, and which exams are still needed to graduate. - o For students with a GPA below 75, grades should be monitored ideally biweekly, if possible. - ☐ Speak to/meet with the guidance counselor/staff regarding young person's attendance or performance - The Coach should do this at least once per semester (or more if needed) to ensure the student is on-track for graduation and receiving the supports they need.
 These conversations will also be centered around planning and preparing for a post-secondary setting.
-(See Fair Futures Program Manual Section 21) - The Coach should bring the Appendix F6\High School Graduation Checklist and ensure the student has the appropriate high school graduation goal (Advanced Regents diploma, Regents diploma, Local Diploma, CDOS, or SACC - see Appendix F7\High School Graduation Options for Students with Disabilities).
+(See Fair Futures Program Manual Section 21) - o The Coach should bring the Appendix F6 High School Graduation Checklist and ensure the student has the appropriate high school graduation goal (Advanced Regents diploma, Regents diploma, Local Diploma, or CDOS-see Appendix F7 High School Graduation Options for Students with Disabilities).